tifuun/gateau/README.md

 Welcome to the `gateau` Github repository: the GPU-Accelerated Time-dEpendent observAtion simUlator!
-This is the end-to-end simulator for TIFUUn observations, and is currently still in progress.
+This is the end-to-end simulator for TIFUUN observations, and is currently still in progress.
 For more info, please see
 [the documentation pages](https://tifuun.github.io/gateau/)